Xayan/Rules.txt/README.md

 * A magic bullet that will solve all issues with LLMs, like hallucinations, etc. - but keeps them at minimum by silencing verbose moral grandstanding.
 * A guarantee of truthfulness or accuracy in LLM outputs - LLMs give you answers based on the context, and the context varies. **Always think for yourself.**

-If you'd like to learn the lore behind the Rules, I encourage you to take a look at a series of posts [Ex Machina: Wacky World of Bullied LLMs](https://xayan.nu/posts/ex-machina/?utm_source=github&utm_medium=social&utm_campaign=rules&utm_content=readme) on my blog [xayan.nu](https://xayan.nu/?utm_source=github&utm_medium=social&utm_campaign=rules&utm_content=readme).

 ## 🔭 Why?

+If you'd like to learn the lore behind the Rules, I encourage you to take a look at a series of posts on my blog [xayan.nu](https://xayan.nu/posts/ex-machina/?utm_source=github&utm_medium=social&utm_campaign=rules&utm_content=readme).
+I describe my reasons for establishing the Rules in detail in **Part I**: [Reason ex Machina: Jailbreaking LLMs by Squeezing Their Brains](https://xayan.nu/posts/ex-machina/reason/?utm_source=github&utm_medium=social&utm_campaign=rules&utm_content=readme).

 In short, I was fed up with the sanitized, watered-down answers constantly given to me by LLMs, their blatant gaslighting when proven wrong, as well as lack of accountability and transparency in their development.

-I describe my reasons for establishing the Rules in detail on my blog in **Part I**: [Reason ex Machina: Jailbreaking LLMs by Squeezing Their Brains](https://xayan.nu/posts/ex-machina/reason/?utm_source=github&utm_medium=social&utm_campaign=rules&utm_content=readme).

 In the post you can see how ChatGPT varies its responses, depending on the topic at hand, using a very comparable and vivid example: [hukou](https://en.wikipedia.org/wiki/Hukou) in China vs illegal immigration in Europe.
 The difference is staggering.